Surf-travel-packing-tips

 9. Dress accordingly

 It’s taken me a few years but I feel I’ve got this dialled now.
 Basically if you’re going somewhere tropical, you’re probably going to be leaving a colder climate.
-You may be tempted to wear your shorts from day one with all the excitement, but you will be coming back to much colder climes having spent time in the tropics, so wear comfortable bottoms, lightweight trainers, and a lightweight coat.
+You may be tempted to wear your shorts from day one with all the excitement, but you will be coming back to much colder climes, so wear comfortable bottoms, lightweight trainers, and a lightweight coat.
 All these things can be packed up small when you discard them in the plane toilet in the obligatory hour before landing wet wipe shower.

 10. If in doubt, don’t